painless-software/ansible-role-software/README.md

 Supported operating systems and GNU/Linux distributions:

+- Ubuntu 21.10 Impish
+- Ubuntu 21.04 Hirsute
+- Ubuntu 20.04 LTS Focal
 - Ubuntu 18.04 LTS Bionic
-- Ubuntu 20.04 LTS Focal
-- Ubuntu 21.04 Hirsute
-- Ubuntu 21.10 Impish
+- Kali Linux (Debian)

 Others may work but have not been verified by test installations.